Retropikzel/compile-scheme/README.md

 <a name="#roadmap"></a>

 - Support for more implementations
-    - gerbil
-        - Dont know how to run this thing yet :D
-        - r7rs
     - husk
         - Dont know how to add directories to load path yet, might not be implemented